 We argue that effective citizenship means essentially two things.
 First, it means being able to effectively participate in public life.
 This cannot merely be confined to voting but means enjoying the freedom to engage in public activities, and mobilize and organize freely.
 We explore the participatory dimension of effective citizenship in the fifth section of this report.
 There we report our findings on both basic attitudes towards citizenship and a complex measure of the different dimensions of participation.
 Second, effective citizenship means actually being able to claim and obtain public goods from the state.
-The welfare state in the Indian context remains poorly developed, yet the state does provide key services such as water, sanitation, housing and transport that are critical to building basic capabilities of citizens.4 The participatory and the substantive dimensions of effective participatory citizenship can lead to better substantive provisioning of public services, which in turn enhances participatory capacity.
+The welfare state in the Indian context remains poorly developed, yet the state does provide key services such as water, sanitation, housing and transport that are critical to building basic capabilities of citizens.
+The participatory and the substantive dimensions of effective citizenship stand in a potentially mutually reinforcing relationship to each other.
+More effective participatory citizenship can lead to better substantive provisioning of public services, which in turn enhances participatory capacity.
 A large body of research has documented the substantive impact of this demand-side of citizenship, linking more politically and civically engaged citizens with higher levels of welfare (Rueschemeyer, Stephens and Stephens 1992; Esping-Anderson 1990; Putnam 1993, Baiocchi et al. 2011, Kruks-Wisner 2018).